Learn about Rahab

 Rahab is a prostitute who two spies stay with when they scope out Jericho.
-We don’t know if they seek her for her services or merely want to get out of public view.
+We don’t know if they seek her for her services, or if they merely want to get out of public view.

 When the king of Jericho commands Rahab to turn the men over to him, she commits treason.
-She hides the men and lies to the king that they already left, but she doesn’t know where they went.
+She hides the men and lies to the king. she tells him that they already left, but she doesn’t know where they went.

-Later, Joshua confirms Rahab and her family will be spared, while the rest of the city will be destroyed.
+Later, Joshua confirms Rahab and her family will be spared when they take the city, while the rest of the city will be destroyed.
 She then lives with the Israelites.

 Rahab in the New Testament